 - Video – use these settings to define how ZPS deals with video files in an export batch.
 You can have it Skip them or Copy and Rename them.

 - Metadata – use All to keep all of the exported files’ metadata—except for any that you exclude using the checkboxes.
 Use None to keep none of it—except for any that you include using the checkboxes.
-There are checkboxes here for ratings and colored labels, keywords, name and description, copyright, GPS coordinates, location, exposure data, and camera info.
+There are checkboxes here for ratings and colored labels, keywords, name and description, copyright, GPS coordinates, location, exposure data, camera info, and picture-taken time and date).
+Checking them retains this data; unchecking them removes it.

 If your export settings are problem-free and export can begin, the words The export is ready appear above the Export button.
 If they are not, you’ll find a message here stating which specific export items have bad settings.